Movement

 end of a Rolfing session to help clients explore new options made

 available by fascial manipulations.
-Without Movement training, greater
+Without Movement work, greater

 range of motion may be ignored due to old neurological, psychological